This page describes creating a service and viewing information about a service. Services are the main resources of Cloud Run for Anthos.

 You can filter this list by properties of the service definition, such as an assigned label.

 Copying a service

-You can make a copy of an existing service using Cloud Console or YAML.
+You can make a copy of an existing service using Google Cloud console or YAML.
 You can change anything you want in the copy, including name and region.

 To copy a service:

 Select the service to copy from the displayed list of services for your project: